MakieOrg/Makie.jl/docs/explanations/specapi.md

 ## Using specs in `convert_arguments`

 !!! warning
     It's not decided yet how to forward keyword arguments from `plots(...; kw...)` to `convert_arguments` for the SpecApi in a more convenient and performant way.
 Until then, you need to mark attributes you want to use in `convert_arguments` with `Makie.used_attributes`, but this will completely redraw the entire spec on change of any attribute.
+We also may require users to overload a different function in future versions.

 You can overload `convert_arguments` and return an array of `PlotSpecs` or a `FigureSpec`.
 The main difference between those is, that returning an array of `PlotSpecs` may be plotted like any recipe into axes, while overloads returning `FigureSpec` may not.